DaffyDesert/ArgoCasinoMirror/README.md

 -Functional Game of Blackjack

+##### Development v.3.0

+-Betting between games (Currently bugged)

+-Comprehensive Help Menu

-##### Coming soon in Development v.3.0 / Full Release v.1.0
+##### Future improvements in Development v.4.0 or by Full Release v.1.0

 -Functional Solitaire

--Betting between games

--Comprehensive Help Menu

 -Bug Fixes

+-Beautification of menus

-*As of the current build (Development v.2.0), Solitaire is unavailable.
+*As of the current build (Development v.3.0), Solitaire is unavailable.